redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * Lists, sequences, and sets should be serialized to arrays

 * Tuples should not be common types in a domain

+## Chapter 12

+* Keep I/O functions dumb, and make all decisions in pure functions

+* The repository pattern is not used in functional programming;
+  instead, each needed fuction is passed to the function that uses it

+* CQS (command-query segregation) states that funtions that return data should not have side effects, and functions that have side effects should not return data

+* In CQRS (R = Responsibility), the model used in writing to the database is different that the model used in querying the database, e.g.,

+      type SaveCustomer = WriteModel.Customer -> DbResult<Unit>
+      type LoadCustomer = CustomerId -> DbResult<ReadModel.Customer>

+  because querying often requires slightly different data, such as additional data for performance reasons

+* CQRS can be "applied" to databases, where writing and reading occur on separate databases (or views within a single database), which allows for different read models (e.g., reporting, analysics)